Tailoring Organic-Inorganic Layered Structures to Build Functional Graded 2D Nanomaterials for Advanced Nanointerfaces

 Introduction

-Advanced functional devices require integration of distinct materials (polymers, ceramics, metals) with different properties to achieve high performance in aerospace, biomedicine, electronics, and automotive.
+Advanced functional devices require integration of distinct materials (polymers, ceramics, metals) with different properties to achieve high performance in aerospace, biomedicine, electronic, and automotive applications.
 A major structural challenge is associated with localized (mechanical, thermal, electrical) stresses due to property mismatch at different scales, thus causing premature malfunction and failure.

 Research Focus

-Research has focused on compositional or structural material gradients (in at least one spatial direction) to enable fabrication of “in-one” body parts (mostly inorganics) with exceptional properties.
-Examples at rather macroscale include:
+Research has focused on compositional or structural material gradients (in at least one spatial direction) to enable the fabrication of “in-one” body parts (mostly inorganics) with exceptional properties.
+Examples at a rather macroscale include:

 Need for Miniaturization